SpacelyProject/spacely-docs/fundamentals/Getting Started.md

 Limited test resources have a habit of killing designers' dreams, so it is very normal to iterate between steps 1 through 3, refining your objectives to fit what can be practically tested with available hardware. :)

+## 4. Creating Test Hardware

+PCBs, etc. --> Section TBA

-## 4. Running Spacely for the First Time
+## 5. Running Spacely for the First Time

 It is now time to try [Installing Spacely](</fundamentals/Installing Spacely.md>) on your machine.